Accessibility Issues

 BioTopics improvements behind the scenes

-A more universal technique for achieving this text conversion effect became available when most developing browsers incorporated universal web standards.
+A more universal technique for achieving this text conversion effect became available when most developing browsers incorporated universal web standards such as ECMAScript.
 Most of the files on display on this BioTopics site are the result of conversions to use more effective universal (hidden) javascript, whilst retaining substantially the same content material.

-As the material was expanded to cover the whole of the syllabus, it became increasingly more useful as on-line tutorials than in the original class situation.
+As the material was expanded to deal with more of the syllabus, it became increasingly more useful as on-line tutorials and revision sessions, as well as for backup to cover for pupil absence.
 It also became apparent that other academic world wide web users were making regular use of the material in various different ways.
 These include students/pupils and parents/carers, teachers/lecturers and trainees, and other more casual users.